-To measure capacitance and inductance, the AE20204 LC Meter uses an oscillator composed of IC2, C7, C8, C9, L1, R2, R3, R4, R5 and R9.
-The tested capacitor is switched in parallel to C9 to measure capacitance.
-The tested inductor is switched in series to L1 to measure inductance.
-This lowers the oscillator's frequency.
+To measure capacitance and inductance, the AE20204 LC Meter uses an oscillator, composed of IC2, C7, C8, C9, L1, R2, R3, R4, R5 and R9.
+The tested capacitor is switched in parallel to C9 to measure capacitance, the inductor in series to L1 to measure inductance, this lowers the oscillator's frequency.

-The microcontroller IC1 is used to measure this frequency and calculate the value of the tested capacitor or inductor.
-The value is displayed on the LCD and output to the RS232/USB interface.
+The microcontroller IC1 is used to measure this frequencies and calculate the values.
+They are displayed on the LCD and output to the RS232/USB interface.
 T1, R8, R10 and R1 provides the correct voltage levels for the RS232 interface.
-IC4, C13, C14, C15, C16, R12 and R13 implements the USB interface.

-Note: with the USB model, the UART-to-USB-Bridge FT230XS (IC4) is pre-assembled.
+IC4, C13, C14, R12 and R13 implements the USB interface.
+Note: with the USB model, the UART-to-USB-Bridge FT232R (IC4) is pre-assembled.